owenyeo/tp/docs/DeveloperGuide.md

 The `Ui` component interacts with the `timetable` by:

 Hence, `Schedule` is implemented as the facade class for the timetable package.
-The `logic` and `ui` components need to access functionality deep inside the `timetable` component, but they should not be exposed to its internal details, such as the `TimeBlock` being the superclass of `DatedEvent`.
-Hence, they update/retrieve information about the `timetable` only through `schedule`.
+The `Logic` and `Ui` components need to access functionality deep inside the `timetable` component, but they should not be exposed to its internal details, such as the `TimeBlock` being the superclass of `DatedEvent`.
+Hence, they update/retrieve information about the `timetable` only through `Schedule`.
 This reduces coupling in the design and increases abstraction.

 ### 4.5 Click to View Friend Timetable Feature